victorfeijo/chess95/README.md

 ## Futher work

-You can find a simple kanban board at the "Projects" section that shows done tasks and futher work that I consider important to be done.
-Here's the [link](https://github.com/victorfeijo/chess95/projects/1) to the board, feel free to add more tasks and open a issue so we can discuss more about.
+You can find a simple kanban board at the "Projects" tabs shows done tasks and futher work that I consider important to be done.
+Here's the [link](https://github.com/victorfeijo/chess95/projects/1) to the board, feel free to add more tasks and open an issue so we can discuss more about.

 ## License